RobbieBuxton/RubiksCubeSolver/CONTRIBUTING.md

 ```

 ### Commenting
 * No inline comments.
 Only comments preceding lines.
+Exception is given for Doxygen comments.

 ### Documentation Comments
 * We are using Doxygen to generate documentation files.
 Hence we will use a format allowed by doxygen; Javadoc-style comments: